Skip to main content

 Section 1.2 Angles and Their Measure

 One method people use to identify their position is by looking at the latitude.
 These imaginary lines form circles around the Earth and run parallel to the Equator.
 The latitude of a place is defined as the angle between a line drawn from the center of the Earth to that point and the equatorial plane.
-For any point in the Northern Hemisphere, a navigator can measure their latitude by determining the angle that Hōkūpaʻa (also known as Kūmau, Wuli wulifasmughet, Fuesemagut, North Star, or Polaris) makes with the horizon.
+For any point in the Northern Hemisphere, a navigator can measure their latitude by determining the angle that Hōkūpaʻa (also known as Kūmau, Wuliwulifasmughet, Fuesemagut, North Star, or Polaris) makes with the horizon.

-During voyages, knowing the correct angles can make the difference between reaching your destination or missing it.
+During voyages, knowing the correct angles can make the difference between reaching our destination or missing it.
 Navigators carefully observe angles on the Hawaiian Star Compass to determine the entry and exit points of celestial bodies in the sky, as well as the direction of wind and current.
 In this section, we will explore the properties of angles and their measure.

 Definition 1.2.1.